Book One Criminal Law

 17. That means be employed or circumstances brought about which add ignominy to the natural effects of the act.

-20. That the crime be committed with the aid of persons under fifteen years of age or by means of motor vehicles, motorized watercraft, airships, or other similar means.
-(As amended by RA 5438).
+20. That the crime be committed with the aid of persons under fifteen years of age or by means of motor vehicles, airships, or other similar means.

-21. That the wrong done in the commission of the crime be deliberately augmented by causing other wrong not necessary for its commissions.
+21. That the Wrong done in the commission of the crime be deliberately augmented by causing other wrong not necessary for its commission.

 Article 15.
 Their concept. – Alternative circumstances are those which must be taken into consideration as aggravating or mitigating according to the nature and effects of the crime and the other conditions attending its commission.
 They are the relationship, intoxication and the degree of instruction and education of the offender.